This Bible History Daily feature was originally published in June 2012. It has been updated.—Ed.

 In the Iron Age (c.1200-586 B.C.E.), local groups in the Negev Desert still carved petroglyphs of ibexes, contrasting with the bull-centric imagery seen at the Negev caravan stations and roadside shrines of Horvat Qitmit and ‘En Hazeva.
 By examining the art in ancient Israel, a picture emerges of the contemporary Negev culture, with trading posts oriented around outsiders that were seldom visited by the local Negev nomadic groups.

-Read Davida Eisenberg-Degen’s “The Archaeology of Scribbles” as it appeared in the the July/August issue of Biblical Archaeology Review.
+—————— BAS Library Members: Read Davida Eisenberg-Degen’s full column “The Archaeology of Scribbles” as it appeared in the the July/August issue of Biblical Archaeology Review.
+Not a BAS Library member yet?
+Sign up today.